 - Engineering Activities.
 Students develop a basic understanding of the process engineers go through and what to take into consideration when working on a project.

-The K-12 Program partners with teachers, administrators, school district officials and industry representatives to provide this academic enrichment model.
-Students are selected to participate in the K-12 Program through a process that involves teachers at participating schools and locally-based MESA personnel.
+The K-12 Program partners with teachers, administrators, school district officials, and industry representatives to provide this academic enrichment model.
+Students are selected to participate in the K-12 Program through a process that involves teachers at participating schools and the MESA coordinators.